 Praised for "wonderfully effective soft playing, full of subtle vibrato and graceful ornamentation" (the strad), "stunning solos...a thick velvety sound that projected without sounding pressed" (san francisco classical voice), and "exquisite musicianship" (sf civic center blog)

-Ethan earned his B.M. with a Minor in Telecommunications from Indiana University-Bloomington, studying viola with Atar Arad (former member of the Cleveland Quartet) and chamber music primarily with Rostislav Dubinsky (founding first violinist of the original Borodin String Quartet).
-He received a Post-Graduate Diploma in Music from the Guildhall School of Music & Drama in London studying viola with Roger Chase (former member of the Nash Ensemble) and chamber music with mefmbers of the Takacs and Endellion String Quartets.
-He also studied with James Dunham for one year as a Master's Degree candidate at New England Conservatory before returning to the Bay Area to join the Cypress String Quartet in 2001.
+At Indiana University-Bloomington Ethan earned his B.M. with a Minor in Telecommunications, studying viola with Atar Arad and chamber music primarily with Rostislav Dubinsky.
+He then received a Post-Graduate Diploma in Music from the Guildhall School of Music & Drama in London, studying viola with Roger Chase and chamber music with members of the Takacs and Endellion String Quartets.
+Returning stateside in 2000, Ethan studied with James Dunham for one year as a Master's Degree candidate at New England Conservatory before joining the Cypress String Quartet in 2001.

 Over the next 15 years - until the ensemble's disbanding in June 2016 - the Cypress String Quartet toured extensively, performing in concert and on the radio throughout the United States and internationally, including engagements at many renowned American venues like the Kennedy Center, Library of Congress, Ravinia Festival, and Cal Performances.
 Together they recorded more than 15 critically acclaimed albums, reached over 150,000 students of all ages through innovative educational outreach programs, advocated for classical/chamber music's relevance in contemporary society, and commissioned or premiered dozens of new works from some of the most interesting and exciting composers working today, including George Tsontakis, Kevin Puts, Jennifer Higdon, Elena Ruehr, and Philippe Hersant.
 Learn more about the CSQ at www.cypressquartet.com.

-Despite shifting his professional focus toward orchestral work ever since crossing the border, Ethan remains smitten with chamber music; notable collaborators have included the Gryphon Trio and its individual members, the Penderecki and Zemlinsky Quartets, Marie Bérard and Aaron Schwebel (concertmasters of the COC and NBoC Orchestras) and several members of the TSO and KWS, and music faculty members at Wilfrid Laurier University and the University of Toronto.
+Ethan remains smitten with chamber music; recent notable collaborators have included Mark Fewer and James Campbell, the Gryphon Trio and its individual members, the Penderecki and Zemlinsky Quartets, Marie Bérard and Aaron Schwebel (concertmasters of the COC and NBoC Orchestras), members of the Edmonton, Toronto, and Kitchener-Waterloo Symphonies, and music faculty members at Wilfrid Laurier University and the University of Toronto.

 with the Cypress String Quartet -